Single-Stage Implant Reconstruction

 What is Single-Stage Breast Implant Reconstruction?

 Traditional implant reconstruction involves two stages in which shapeless skin remaining after a mastectomy is slowly expanded over many months using a tissue expander placed beneath the pectoralis major muscle.
-A permanent implant is placed in a second operation, and the nipple and areola are reconstructed as a third procedure.
+A permanent implant is placed in a second operation, and the nipple and areola reconstruction are performed in a third procedure.
 This process is associated with a great deal of physical discomfort from stretching the flat muscle out over an implant and multiple inflation steps using a needle in the office.

 However, a new technique that does not require tissue expanders as a preliminary step, usually spares the nipple and areola, that provides the most natural looking results and enables immediate reconstruction in a single operation is now available as an exciting option for patients in our practice.